 Have fun celebrating Easter, but make the choice to not go overboard on the candy (if you do read this).
 Festive Easter baskets can include all of balanced, consider it just another wonderful opportunity to spend quality time with friends and family!

 How do you stay balanced when it comes to the holidays?
-Share your thoughts with us in the comments section and be sure to unlock a coupon to use on your next Luvo purchase.
+Let us know in the comments section and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.